AFLucas-UOM/ICS2207-Viola-Jones/README.md

 # Viola-Jones Face Detection System

-The Viola-Jones object detection framework, introduced in 2001 by Paul Viola and Michael Jones, represents a breakthrough in the field of Computer Vision (CV), particularly in the domain of real- time face detection.
+The Viola-Jones object detection framework, introduced in 2001 by Paul Viola and Michael Jones, represents a breakthrough in the field of Computer Vision (CV), particularly in the domain of real-time face detection.

 ## Introduction